-Figure 5-16 Cluster Analysis Dialog with Hierarchic Clustering method selected
+Figure 5-18 Cluster Analysis Dialog with Hierarchic Clustering method selected

-For k-means Clustering method the user needs to specify the number of clusters and maximum number of iterations as shown in Figure 5-17.
+For k-means Clustering method, the user needs to specify "Number of clusters" and "Maximum number of iterations" as shown in Figure 5-19.
 "Euclidian Distance" metric is used by default.